 Weekly programs for babies (birth-23 months), toddlers (2 yrs), preschoolers (3-5 yrs), Library Club for school-aged children (5-10 yrs), and Teen Club for Middle School children (11-13 yrs), are provided weekly during the fall, winter, spring and summer sessions.
 A monthly calendar is available from the library.
 Registration is required for most of the programs.

 Regular story times are provided for the El Segundo Unified School District's Kindergarten classes, as well as for preschoolers in the area.
 Class visits are available for other elementary grades by scheduling at least one month in advance with the Children's Librarian.

 The Summer Reading Program is an eight-week program designed to encourage children to read for fun during the summer months.
-Children choose a club based on their age and reading level, and receive grab bags with surprises for every 10 books they read.
+Children choose a club based on their age and reading level, and receive grab bags with surprises for every 5 to 10 books they read.
 Special story times and events are also planned, including an ice cream party at the end of the program.
 This program is co-sponsored by the Friends of the El Segundo Public Library, Inc.

 Toys are available for check-out during special Toy Loan times listed on the monthly calendar.
 A variety of puzzles, games, preschool toys, and dolls are available.
 Toys for children with special needs are also available.

 The Friends of the Library, Inc., is a tax-exempt, non-profit organization of volunteers committed to generating community interest and support for the library.
-The Friends rely on membership dues, used-book sales, silent auctions, corporate and private donations, and other various fundraising activities to support the library and to fund a variety of programs.
+The Friends rely on membership dues, used-book sales, corporate and private donations, and other various fundraising activities to support the library and to fund a variety of programs.
 A few of those programs and services include: funding the Children's Summer Reading Program, hosting cultural programs for adults, purchasing books and equipment for areas of the library, and providing genealogy and local history services for interested library users.
 Applications for membership are available at the Circulation Desk.